(Translate this site)

 It was probably dumb of me to refuse him my money like that.
 But I was a product of my times and circumstances.

-Some days after that I turned to find him in his Trans Am to my left on a fairly long five-lane highway in my hometown.
-Making motions with a free hand like he wanted to race.
+Some days after that I was driving on a fairly long five-lane highway in my hometown (after dark), and looked to my left to find him there beside me, in his Trans Am.
+Making motions with a free hand like he wanted to race (street lights made his movements visible).

 I shook my head "no" in an exaggerated fashion to make sure he'd see it under the circumstances, at night, but on a well lit highway.
 He kept motioning insistently, and occasionally surging forward with his Firebird, but I wasn't taking the bait.
-This particular highway was nowhere near long enough for a serious race, and I figured Roddy wasn't thinking straight.
-Or else had something bad planned for me.
+This particular highway was nowhere near long enough for a serious race, and I figured Roddy wasn't thinking straight (or else had something bad planned for me).
 So I didn't cooperate.
-In another minute or two we came to a major intersection and we both turned left onto the main drag in my hometown where everybody cruised at the time.
-Again Roddy kept urging me to race him, now displaying obscene finger gestures and such to try angering me.
+In another minute or two we came to a major intersection, and we both turned left onto the main drag in my hometown which everybody frequently cruised at the time.
+Again Roddy kept urging me to race him, now displaying obscene finger gestures and such to try goading me into it.

 On the new road there were lots more witnesses to all this, due to its popularity as a hang out.
-Many cars were parked in various lots adjoining the road, merely watching traffic or shooting the breeze with one another.
+Many people were parked in various lots adjoining the highway, merely watching traffic, or shooting the breeze with one another.
 Very few of these folks knew me personally.
 But maybe several had heard of Shadowfast.
-Part of the reason for my anonymity was this concourse was frequented mostly by the high school crowd, from which I'd graduated some time before.
+Part of the reason for my anonymity was this concourse was frequented mostly by the high school crowd on nights like this, and I'd already moved on to become a college drop out, myself.

 We approached and then passed the parking lot where only weeks before Roddy had shoved his gun into my face.

-Once past that, Roddy stopped his motioning and dropped back to behind Shadow.
+Once past that, Roddy stopped his efforts to antagonize me, and dropped back to behind Shadow.

-I'd only come out to relax.
-I rarely got a chance for recreational driving in Shadow anymore-- something I once loved to do, especially at night and during storms.
-But I almost never got the chance these days.
+I'd only come out driving to relax.
+I rarely got a chance for recreational driving in Shadow anymore; something I once loved to do, especially at night and during storms.
+But I almost never got the chance any more.

 For quite a while I made no move to try losing him, as I wasn't in the mood.
 Plus, I wondered if he had a police car waiting somewhere to try catching me breaking the law.
-I'd heard that Roddy had powerful connections with the local cops, despite his drug dealing and car theft operations.
+Since our (Ben and mine's) meeting with him, I'd heard that Roddy had powerful connections with certain local cops, despite his drug dealing and car theft operations.

-Heck, during my high school days one of my friends had been the local police chief's son, and often entertained me and others with tales of all the corruption going on with local officers.
+During my high school days, one of my friends had been the local police chief's son, who had often entertained me and others with tales of all the corruption going on with local officers.
+In the time since, I'd run across little reason to dispute those stories.

-I tried to enjoy myself, but the nagging lights of the firebird in my rear view pretty much prevented that.
+I tried to enjoy myself, but the nagging lights of the Firebird in my rear view pretty much prevented that.
 In just about any other case I might have stopped and confronted a follower like this in some well-lit public place.
-But it'd been in a well-lit public place Roddy tried to rob me at gunpoint.
-So I didn't figure it wise to give him a second opportunity.
+But it'd been in a well-lit public place that Roddy tried to rob me at gunpoint.
+So I didn't figure it wise to give him a second chance.

 I got on at normal speed to gauge traffic, with Roddy close behind.

 Hmm.
-How best to deal with this guy, I wondered?
+How should I deal with this guy?
+I wondered.
 Best to do it quick to minimize the risk to others, I decided.

 Sure, I could make him suck gas faster in a high speed chase, but that wasn't really necessary.
-Not to mention the danger to others.
+Not to mention the danger to others it might pose.

 So I looked for a decent strobe lights opportunity.

 We were doing about seventy by that point, and were now about a third of the way towards the next nearest metropolitan area.
-I figured I could lose him soon here and easily double-back for home.
+I figured I could soon lose him, and easily double-back for home.
 Pretty straightforward.

 So I made no suspicious moves whatsoever until I was ready to spring my distraction.

-We came up on the exit I wanted.
+We came up on a suitable exit.
 I didn't use my turn signal.
-Shadow could stop and turn on almost a dime, compared to most other cars.
-So I waited until we were almost at the turn off and flipped on my strobes for a second, then off again.
-Roddy immediately jammed on his brakes as I watched his reaction in my rear view.
+Shadow could almost stop and turn on a dime, compared to most other cars.
+So I waited until we were just reaching the turn off and flipped on my strobes for a second, then off again.
+Roddy immediately jammed on his brakes, as I watched his reaction in my rear view.
 He'd been momentarily blinded by the strobes.
 There was no other traffic around, so I hadn't endangered any innocents.

-He would probably have been surprised to know how close our cars came to one another during that moment, as I used the extra room his braking provided for my getaway.
+Roddy would probably have been surprised to know how close our cars came to one another during that moment, as I used the road space his braking provided for my getaway.

-Immediately after flipping off the strobes I also switched on Shadow's stealth lighting mode.
-Of course back then the word "stealth" wasn't widely used.
+Immediately after flipping off the strobes, I switched on Shadow's stealth lighting mode.
+Of course, back then the word "stealth" wasn't widely used.
 So I thought of it as a cloaking device.

 In stealth mode all Shadow's normal exterior lighting-- including brake lights but excluding strobes-- would remain non-functional except for those lights facing forward.
 So even if Roddy could see anything immediately after the strobes assault, there'd be no red tail light trail of any kind to follow.
 And as the rest of Shadow was flat black, it wouldn't give much visual purchase either in the darkness.
 The strobes were merely a guarantee of success: the frosting on the cake.

-Of course, I was no beginner at this.
-I blasted off the interstate at relatively high acceleration to minimize visual exposure time as well.
+Being an old hand at this, I blasted off the interstate at relatively high acceleration to minimize visual exposure time as well.
 Then slammed on the brakes where the exit spilled onto another highway.
 Then massively accelerated again to build still more distance and uncertainty into the equation.
-Within another mile or so I slammed on the brakes once more and pulled off into a good hiding spot, to see what came by.
+Within another mile or so I slammed on the brakes once more, and pulled off into a good hiding spot, to see what came by.

-He could have continued miles on down the interstate to no avail.
-Or even by some small miracle guessed my strategy and used the emergency lane to back up to the same exit and take it-- only again to fail to find me.
+He could have continued on miles down the interstate, to no avail.
+Or even guessed my strategy, and used the emergency lane to back up to the same exit and take it-- only again to fail to find me.
 For he simply couldn't do all this rapidly enough to succeed.

 I knew the effect well, for I'd used it many times on others.
 And even tested it on myself, with me in a regular car following dad driving Shadowfast.
 Man, were those strobes something!
 Especially at night, and when you weren't expecting them.